How the Protestant Reformers are Still Changing the World

 Such learned testimonies as these bear witness to the claim that the Reformation was absolutely necessary for the recovery of the Gospel.
 The Lord raised-up the Reformers to accomplish that important task; and they succeeded beyond all human expectations!
 Soli Deo Gloria!

 It is helpful to remember that the “Five Points” of Calvin were crafted as a theological response to the “Five Points” of Arminius.
-Who was Arminius?
-Jacobus Arminius was a Dutch pastor who studied in Geneva under Calvin’s successor, Theodore Beza.
+Jacobus Arminius was a young Dutch student who was educated in Geneva under Calvin’s successor, Theodore Beza.
 When Arminius returned to the Netherlands to serve as a pastor in the Dutch Reformed Church, he formally rejected the Reformed theology that he had been taught at the Genevan Academy and developed an entirely new set of doctrines regarding salvation (i.e. Soteriology).
 Essentially, Arminius taught that all of mankind has the ability to choose God in the matter of salvation apart from any prior work of God.
 Serious theological controversy erupted from Arminius’ teachings, and a national synod was finally held to settle the issue.
-In response the Synod of Dort (1618-19) carefully delineated the “Five Points” of Calvin as the orthodox view of the doctrine of salvation.
+In response the Synod of Dort (1618-1619) carefully delineated the “Five Points” of Calvin as the orthodox view of the doctrine of salvation.
 This was beneficial at clarifying the controversy over salvation.
 But, the “Five Points” of Calvin didn’t go far enough in expressing all that Reformed theology holds to–especially in the areas of Covenant theology, church government, ecclesiology, sacraments, and eschatology.
 Hence, I have listed below twenty-one core doctrines of Reformed theology that expand on many of these important details.

 Dr. J. I. Packer describes Reformed theology (i.e. Calvinism) in this same expansive manner.
 He thoughtfully writes,